NXP/dds-tsn/README.md

 ```
 ### Option B: DSCP-to-PCP mapping with traffic control filter
 For this option, machine A needs specific kernel configuration, see details in *Prerequisites* section above.
-The DDS distribution in use should also support *TransportPriority* QoS policy.
+The DDS distribution in use should support *TransportPriority* QoS policy.
 At the moment of writing this README, [Fast DDS did not support this feature](https://fast-dds.docs.eprosima.com/en/latest/fastdds/api_reference/dds_pim/core/policy/transportpriorityqospolicy.html) and we used RTI's Connext DDS on `arm64` for the experiment.
-Alternatively, one can use machine A with an Intel processor and the free Debian package for RTI Connext DDS.
+Alternatively, one can use machine A with an Intel processor and the free Debian package for [RTI Connext DDS](https://www.rti.com/products).

 Configure VLAN interfaces with the IP address ending with `.2`.
 Assume your setup uses the physical interface `eth0`, netmask `10.10.*.*`, and filter on a given TOS value (default to 0x14):
 ```bash